josephlewis/Visibility-of-the-Gask-Ridge-Road-from-Simulated-Watchtowers-a-Monte-Carlo-Testing-Approach/README.md

 # Visibility of the Gask Ridge Road from Simulated Watchtowers: a Monte Carlo Testing Approach

-This repository contains all the data and scripts required to fully reproduce all analyses presented in the paper "Visibility of the Gask Ridge Road from Simulated Watchtowers: a Monte Carlo Testing Approach" authored by Lewis, J.
+This repository contains all the data and scripts required to fully recreate all analyses presented in the paper "Visibility of the Gask Ridge Road from Simulated Watchtowers: a Monte Carlo Testing Approach" authored by Lewis, J.

 Getting Started
 ---------------